skorunka/accuweather/server/src/readme.md

 * Wrap "JsonConvert" for better testability?
 I wouldndont like that.

-## Possible Improvemtns
+## Possible Improvements

-* Add paging to "GET: /api/city/search".
+* Add paging to "GET: /api/city/search" for better UX
-* Add API versioning
+* Add API versioning for better maintenance
-* Add Swagger
+* Add Swagger for better APi documentation
 * Add Serilog for better logging
-* Add Application Insight for better tracing and DevOps support
+* Add Azure Application Insights for better tracing and DevOps support
 * Add more Weather providers
-*
+* Add docker for mocking/faking Weather Providers endpoint and add some integration tests or BDD using SpecFlow?